 Back to birds…

 I grew up at the beginning of the space age.
-Much of my life has been nothing more than an obsession with anything in the sky.
+Much of my life has been nothing more than an obsession with anything/everything in the sky (astronomy, meteorology, aviation, space flight and so on).
 Here is some proof.

 Below is an all-weather variant intended for outdoor display.